-- If you are diagnosed with the following chronic condition(s) identified below and meet certain medical criteria, you may be eligible for special supplemental benefits for the chronically ill: - Diagnosed with chronic obstructive pulmonary disease (COPD), diabetes, or hypertension. - O Discharged from an inpatient hospital stay. - For further detail, please go to the "Help with Certain Chronic Conditions" row in the Medical Benefits Chart below.
+- If you are diagnosed with the following chronic condition(s) identified below and meet certain medical criteria, you may be eligible for special supplemental benefits for the chronically ill: - o Diagnosed with congestive heart failure (CHF), diabetes, or hypertension - o Discharged from an inpatient hospital stay. - For further detail, please go to the "Help with Certain Chronic Conditions" row in the Medical Benefits Chart below.